amanzi/ats-short-course/website/source/software.rst

 ParaView
 """"""""

-`Download Paraview <https://www.paraview.org/download/>`_  Paraview versions <INSERT VERSIONS HERE> will visualize our most complex meshes; other versions may crash on 3D, stream aligned watershed meshes.
-Any version will work for most of the course.
+`Download Paraview <https://www.paraview.org/download/>`_  Paraview will visualize our most complex meshes.

 Visit
 """""

-`Download Visit <https://wci.llnl.gov/simulation/computer-codes/visit/executables>`_  VisIt does not visualize exo meshes correctly, and does not correctly deal with 3D, stream aligned meshes.
+`Download Visit <https://wci.llnl.gov/simulation/computer-codes/visit/executables>`_  VisIt does not correctly deal with 3D, stream aligned meshes.
 But it is simpler to get started with, and will work fine for most of the course.

 Git
 """